WHY WISCASSET CHRISTIAN?

 Bible study is recognized here as of fundamental importance.
 It augments the study of English, history, geography, and science.
 A knowledge of the Bible is one of the greatest educational assets anyone can have in addition to the moral and spiritual values resulting from the study.

-WCA tests students yearly with a national achiement test.
+WCA tests students yearly with a national achievement test.
 Every year, our school ranks well above the national average proving our methods give an excellent education.

 BEGIN WITH A STRONG FOUNDATION

-Five- and six-year-olds are eager to learn, and their parents are delighted with their achievements after attending kindergarten at WCA.
+Four- and five year-olds are eager to learn, and their parents are delighted with their achievements after attending pre-school and kindergarten at WCA.
 Students enjoy a balanced program in which care has been taken to consider every developmental facet.
 They are given a good foundation in basic skills and are motivated to look forward to elementary school.

 Every child who completes kindergarten at Wiscasset Christian is able to read.
 This is due to the A Beka Book kindergarten program that is phonics based at its very core.
 This approach gives students a solid foundation for developing exceptional reading skills.